 Starting price: free, $8 for Premium plan.

-Slack is a very popular remote collaboration tool for messaging, and for a good reason.
+Slack is a very popular remote collaboration tool for instant messaging, and for a good reason.
 Being the most actively used messengers for team collaboration, Slack is often integrated into other apps for convenience.
 But integrations are not the only cool thing about it:

 - Great user-friendly interface, customizable notifications.